bewakes/bs-form/README.md

 Now, if gender is male, and hair length is more than 10, as specified in the schema, it also throws an error
 ![image](https://user-images.githubusercontent.com/5417640/121903005-93254f00-cd47-11eb-8a73-655cb7152de7.png)

+## The API
+### Schema
+A schema is an objet whose keys are the fields of the object that we are trying to render form for.
+The values of schema is an object consisting of the following:
+- `type*`: The type of the input for that field.
+- `label*`: The label of the input.
+- `required`: If the field is required.
+Will display error message.
+- `displayCondition`: A function returning boolean value. `true` if needs to be displayed and `false` otherwise.
+The parameters to the function is an object that current form state represents.
+- `validation`: This is a function that returns falsy value if valid, else returns string that will be the error message.
+The parameters are the current field value, and current form object value.
+The library also has some predefined validation functions.

+### Layout
+A layout defines how the form is rendered.
+This is basically an array of arrays.
+Where each element of array represents a row-wise  ordering of form elements.
+The values are just the names of the fields.
+Please refer to the example above for the usage.

+### useForm hook
+This is the core part of the library.
+The arguments to this hook are the initial values of the form object and the schema.
+Please refer to the example above for usage details.

 ## License